 Public Health England (PHE) was asked by the Department of Health and Social Care to review the UK Nutrient Profiling Model to bring it in line with current UK dietary recommendations.
 The review included developing a modified Nutrient Profiling Mode.

-The consultation sought your views on the modifications made to the UK Nutrient Profiling Model, specifically its alignment with current UK dietary recommendations.
+The consultation sought views on the modifications made to the UK Nutrient Profiling Model, specifically its alignment with current UK dietary recommendations.

 Receive updates on this topic